ShumWengSang/Miners-Bomb-Miners/Miners Kill Miners/Assets/DarkRift/PlayerDemo/Readme.txt

 TagIndex.cs

 Have a look at the TagIndex.cs file.
-Because this is a more complex example and may get complicated we need a nice way of organising the Tags and Subjects for when you start getting a lot of them, this can be used both on the server plugins and clients to make life easier.
-We seriously reccomend you do this for every project!
+Because this is a more complex example and may get complicated, we need a nice way of organising the Tags and Subjects for when you start getting a lot of them, this can be used both on the server plugins and clients to make life easier.
+We seriously recommend you do this for every project!

 NetworkManager.cs:

-As you should guess the NetworkManager script handles the connection, in this case though is also does a little more.
-In this example is is responsible for creating players when new people connect and also telling them about our player.
+As you should guess the NetworkManager script handles the connection, in this case though it also does a little more.
+In this example it is responsible for creating players when new people connect and also telling them about our player.

 As usual the first thing to do is connect to the Server using DarkRift.Connect(IP) but as we need to have data